DeuxHuitHuit/node-tosr0x/README.md

 - options: object - [options](#tosr0xdefaults-) for configuring the`Tosr0x` object.

 ### Static methods
+These are the method you call directly on the `Tosr0x` object.

 #### Tosr0x.fromPortScan([options,] [device,] [callback]) returns Promise
 Scans all serial ports and try to find a match, according to the device parameter.